yangdanny97/yangdanny97.github.io/_posts/2020-05-02-course-recommender-system.md

 We were provided with registrar data of course enrollment over a decade, with each student identified by a unique ID.
 We initially separated the entries by major and modeled each major as a bipartite graph, with students and courses as individual nodes.
 With this data, we wanted to answer 2 main questions: "what courses did people take at the same time?", and "if a person took a certain course X, what courses did they take next?"

-To answer the former question, we made a co-enrollment graph.
+To answer the former question, we made a **co-enrollment graph**.
 This graph represented each course as a node, with an undirected edge linking each pair of courses with weight equal to how many people took both courses concurrently.

-To answer the latter question, we made a post-enrollment graph.
+To answer the latter question, we made a **post-enrollment graph**.
 In this graph, we had directed edges from course A to course B with weight equal to how many people took B the semester after they took A. Reversing the dire

 A pattern we noticed was that a small number of edges had extremely high weights (corresponding to core courses), while most edges had low weights (corresponding to electives outside of the selected major).
 Below is a picture of a post-enrollment graph rendered in graphviz, filtered to only show edges with extremely high weights: